GitFarhanS/Trading212Wrapper/README.md

-# Trading212Wrapper
+# Trading212Tracker
-a wrapper for t212
+a Tracker for t212